-There are 2 main types of CNC machining technologies.
+There are two main types of CNC machining technologies.
 CNC mills are automated cutting machines.
-They cut away unwanted material with a rotating spindle-head.
+They cut away unwanted material with a rotating spindle head.
+Turning spins material against a stationary tool to remove material into the desired shape.
 They work well with a range of materials, including plastic, aluminum, stainless steel, and titanium.

 CNC turning involves the use of either CNC lathes or multi-axis CNC turning centers.
-Manufacturers use CNC lathes, also called live tooling lathes, to turn materials for cylindrical and concentric features on parts.
-CNC lathes incorporate end mill cutting tools and drills to produce off-axis features without the need to change platforms.
+Manufacturers use CNC lathes to turn materials for cylindrical and concentric features on parts.
+Live tooling lathes incorporate end mill cutting tools and drills to produce off-axis features without the need to change platforms.
 Specialized CNC-lathes, often called Swiss machines, are designed to produce small parts with complex features quickly by combining multiple tools and spindles within the machine.

 A typical lathe will rotate the part on a central axis to remove features by engaging rigid cutting tools.
 Other features performed by a lathe include the creation of internal and external threads, creating flanged features, O-ring grooves, and knurled textures.

 CNC lathes and CNC mills have different axis configurations.
-CNC lathes are typically 2- or 3-axis machines with a single spindle.
-3-axis machining works materials on X, Y, and Z axes, removing shavings along these three directions.
-2-axis tools work materials on only X and Y axes.
-Both can be labor intensive, and less ideal for parts with deep and narrow cavities.
-But they are effective for milling slots, drilling holes, or cutting sharp edges.
+CNC lathes are typically 3- or 4-axis machines with a single spindle.
+3-axis CNC machining works materials on X, Y, and Z axes, removing shavings along these three directions.
+4-axis tools incorporate movements outside of concentric features on lathes and a tilt on mills.
+Lathes are ideal for circular parts and are more operationally intensive for irregular shapes and sharp edges, the reverse for mills.

-More modern manufacturing technologies support up to 5 axes.
-These tools add rotation to traditional X, Y, and Z axes, enabling precise cutting for more detailed parts.
-5-axis machining is also more efficient as it applies more work in a single operation.
-Mills are available in several configurations, often employing 4 or 5 axes.
+More modern CNC technologies support up to 5 axes.
+These tools add tilt and rotation to traditional X, Y, and Z axes, enabling precise cutting for more detailed parts.
+5-axis machining is also more efficient as it can create more part features in a single operation.
+Mills are available in several configurations, often employing 3-, 4-, and 5-axes.

-Operators control CNC mills and lathes with G-Code—a programming language that provides machine-movement instructions.
-Modern programming instructions are created through computer aided manufacturing tools, or CAM software.
+CNC stands for Computer Numeric Controlled, and operators control CNC mills and lathes with G-Code—a programming language that provides machine-movement instructions.
+Modern programming instructions are created through computer-aided manufacturing (CAM) software.
 This code instructs the machine where to move the tool head.
-It also controls its speed, cut depth, and workpiece movement.
+It also controls its speed and feeds, which are rotation, cut depth, and workpiece movement.
 The G-Code complexity depends on the machine’s number of axes and the toolsets used.

 CNC mills and CNC lathes work well with similar materials.
-These include aluminum, brass, bronze, copper, steel, titanium, and zinc alloys.
-These tools also work well with plastic such as acetal, ABS, and performance materials like PEEK or PTFE.
+These include aluminum, brass, bronze, copper, steel, stainless steel, titanium, and zinc alloys.
+These tools also work well with plastic and composites such as acetal, ABS, G-10, and performance materials like PEEK or PTFE.

 CNC lathes are similarly versatile.
 Production with lathes also requires fewer setups for hands-free operations, which makes them efficient options for a range of use cases.
 The shape of the part and specified tolerances typically determines which of the two methods to use—with parts with concentric features requiring lathes and angular pieces requiring milling.